-Stewardship foresters
+ODF foresters

-Stewardship foresters employed by ODF work with landowners and operators to help them achieve their objectives while complying with the rules.
+ODF foresters employed by ODF work with landowners and operators to help them achieve their objectives while complying with the rules.
 This involves a balance of education, technical design and enforcement.
-Stewardship foresters review pre-operation plans, inspect operations, determine reforestation compliance, investigate complaints and take enforcement actions.
+ODF foresters review pre-operation plans, inspect operations, determine reforestation compliance, investigate complaints and take enforcement actions.
 Sometimes enforcement action may lead to civil or criminal penalties.
+Some foresters work directly with small forest landowners.